zulip/zulip-mobile/docs/howto/build-run.md

 * Commands once you've set up:
   * `react-native run-android` - build, then run on an active emulator or USB-connected device.
 This won't start the emulator automatically.
-  * `yarn build:android-unsigned` - build an APK in release mode, just skipping Sentry setup (which requires an authentication token) and skipping signing.
+  * `yarn build:android-nokeys` - build an APK in release mode, just skipping Sentry setup (which requires an authentication token) and skipping signing.
 The output APK will be at `android/app/build/outputs/apk/release/app-release-unsigned.apk`.
+  * `yarn build:android-nokeys -Psigned` - build an APK in release mode, just skipping Sentry setup (which requires an authentication token).
+The output APK will be at `android/app/build/outputs/apk/release/app-release.apk`.

 ## iOS tips